GooseyHonker/RecursiveSimplicity/README.md

 # NeuroSimplicity
-- What to Do With Our Flooded Minds in a Culture of Narcissism and Gaslighting
+- What to Do With Our Flooded Minds in a Culture of PTSD, Narcissism and Gaslighting

 Releases: https://github.com/GooseyHonker/NeuroSimplicity/releases